danielrosen29/PoliticalYouTube_LLM/README.md

 ### Leveraging Transformer Models for Advanced Language Analysis

 The core of our project's methodology was inspired emergence of Transformer Models.
 These models, epitomized by architectures like GPT (OpenAI) and BERT (Google), have revolutionized the field with their unprecedented ability to understand, generate, and mimic human language.
 Further, leadingAI research entities such as OpenAI and Meta have not only developed these models and made them easily accesible to the public, but also provided frameworks for users to fine-tune them on specific datasets.
 This fine-tuning process allows the models to be customized for particular tasks or to understand niche language patterns, and in our case, the types of speech prevalent in online political discourse.
 Our project leverages this technology to develop models which can mimic such speech patterns by fine-tuning, using on our extensive dataset of YouTube comments.
-These models will hopefully allow the creation of large, simulated datasets which can be studied an used to prevent the spread of hate-speech in the future.
+These models will hopefully allow for the creation of large, simulated datasets which can be studied an used to prevent the spread of hate-speech in the future.

 ### Initial Results:
 To smoke-test this project we fine-tuned GPT 3.5 with approximately 67,000 training examples via the OpenAI API, from comments on both sides of the political spectrum.
 We then evaluated the model's performance by assigned the system the role of "Conservative American Pundit" and posing a politically charged questions, then qualtivatively evaluating the result.
 One example of these questions was: